- Software designed for Google review automation – Choose this option if you’re happy to spend money and save the most time.

 - Automate Google reviews with Leave.Review – Watch this video to learn how leave.review automates google reviews

 If you’re here, you know that Google Reviews are essential for growing your business.
 This is often called “improving your online reputation / social proofing”.
 You will also know that asking for reviews is time-consuming and can detract from running your business.
 So instead of chasing reviews, what can you do?
 The answer is automation – let’s get started.

 Before we jump into “how”, I’m going to walk you through the background of Google review automation – If you’re short of time, click here to jump to Software designed for Google review automation

 What is an automated google review request system?

 The system requests customers to leave a review on your Google Business listing.
-These requests can be sent out via email or text message and can include a direct link to the business’s Google review page.
-The end result can help to improve your online reputation, search ranking, and visibility on Google.
+The software sends the requests by email or text and includes a direct link to the business’s Google review page.
+The goal is to improve your online reputation, search ranking, and sales!

 Why do you need to automate your Google review collection?

-In short – it’s about saving time and simplifying business processes
+In short – it’s about saving time and simplifying business processes.

 There are several potential negatives to automating the collection of Google reviews:

 - An increase in reviews may result in more work.
 Suppose a customer vents online and gives you a bad review.
 In that case, you will need to plan a response – which I assure you will take time to ensure your answer is not emotional.
 We have a great article on responding to negative reviews to get a positive outcome.